khulnasoft-lab/design.khulnasoft.com/contents/components/avatar.md

 ### Displaying multiple avatars

-Some features require the display of multiple avatars, side by side.
+Some features, such as Issue assignees and Merge Request discussions on diffs, require the display of multiple avatars, side by side.

 #### Overlap